hall-lab/cromulent/README.md

 The `opts` parameter can be used on certain report types.
 See the documentation and examples below.

-### Summary Report
+## Summary Report

-This is a report to get an overall status of where things are with a given workflow.  _For large cromwell workflows it is probably convenient to cache the workflow metadata via the `cromulent metadata` command._
+This is a report to get an overall status of where things are with a given workflow.  _For large cromwell workflows it is probably convenient to cache the workflow metadata to a file via the `cromulent metadata` command._

 ### Command

     $ cromulent wf --metadata 45a3953a-052e-4aca-a3f1-51d313e01d99.json --report=summary

 or

     $ cromulent wf --workflow-id 45a3953a-052e-4aca-a3f1-51d313e01d99 --report=summary

 ### Example Output